How Do Tax Credits Work?

 Here are some common tax credits for both individuals and households:

-To receive the child tax credit households must have had a minimum of $2,500 income in the calendar year, but not more than $400,000 ($200,000 if filing single).
+To receive the full child tax credit, households must earn less than $400,000 ($200,000 if filing single) annually.

 As well, the child must: